gruco0002/FluidSolver/README.md

 will need to download a newer compiler version of clang by the llvm project.

-The recommended way of downloading it is using brew: `brew install llvm`
+The recommended way of downloading it is using brew: `brew install llvm` Be sure that you have installed the XCode Command Line Tools for OSX before installing llvm.
+To install those tools execute `xcode-select --install`.

 After installation it could be possible, that you have to modify the `src/CMakeLists.txt`.
 Below `if (APPLE)` are paths that have to be adapted to your llvm location.